OSGeo/PROJ/README.md

 remain in proj-datumgrids-1.7; the regional datumgrid files contain grids for datums not previously supported (prior to PROJ 5.0.0).

-The resource packages can be downloaded from the PROJ.4 website.
+The resource packages can be downloaded from the [PROJ website](https://proj.org/download.html).

 More info on the contents of the various resource packages can be found at the